-On February 17, 2022, the Company issued 568,213 common shares to Agora Internet Relations Corp. ("Agoracom") to settle Cdn\$67,800 in marketing and advertising services during July 15, 2020 and July 15, 2021.
+In February 2022, the Company issued 142,053 Common Shares to Agora Internet Relations Corp. ("Agoracom") to settle Cdn\$67,800 in marketing and advertising services during July 15, 2020 and July 15, 2021.

 OTHER ACQUISITIONS AND DISPOSITIONS

 During October 2022, the Company conducted desktop studies and a second exploration program at the Canyon Creek copper project in northwestern British Columbia.
 Exploration focused on mapping and other geological studies to expand the copper ("Cu") and molybdenum ("Mo") mineralization in bedrock as well as geochemical and geophysical anomalies and better determine their link to potential porphyry style mineralization.